Michael Mulno, MFA

 His photographs have been exhibited in both group and solo exhibitions at the Albuquerque Museum of Art, Light Factory Contemporary Museum of Photography, Center for Photographic Art, Tucson Museum of Art, The University of Toledo Center for Visual Arts, Baltimore Museum of Contemporary Art, Museum of Photographic Arts, Hyde Gallery, Photographic Center Northwest, Arcadia University Art Gallery, Joseph Bellows Gallery.

 Past honors include being the recipient of a photographer’s grant from the Virginia Piper Trust, a fellowship from the Albuquerque Museum of Art, being nominated for the John Gutmann fellowship, and a finalist for the JGS annual photographer’s prize.
-His photographs are included in several public and private collections including the Museum of Photographic Arts, Albuquerque Museum of Art, and the DLK Collection of Photography.
+His photographs are included in several public and private collections including: the San Francisco Museum of Modern Art, Los Angeles County Museum of Art, the Museum of Photographic Arts, Albuquerque Museum of Art, and the DLK Collection of Photography.

 Beginning and advanced levels of photography, as well as special topic classes including: View Camera, Portraiture, and the Urban Landscape.